 - Empower your team.
 We suggest that you train your team to become more productive by becoming waste eliminators.
 Rather than viewing waste as your team failing, treat it as a group opportunity for improving your lab's health and productivity.
 You could even gamify the experience to boost team morale and participation.

 - Organize your lab.
 Implement a 5S program.
 5S is a workplace organization methodology that originated in Japan.
 By curating a 5S program for your lab, you can greatly reduce or eliminate the amount of time searching for tools, supplies, or information.
 It is also a powerful tool to improve safety and quality in the work area.
-For a deeper look at how to apply 5S to your lab, check out our course: Lean 101.

 - Track issues.
 To find and fix lab issues over time, we suggest creating a simple problem tracker solution.
 This can be easily done by creating a simple spreadsheet.
 Whenever you have an issue arise, merely write the date and problem description to the document.
 Over time, you can also track your attempted solutions and this becomes a living quality document for your lab.
 This is a great tool for easily tracking defects and errors to improve quality over time!
 After consistently logging your lab problems, your most frequent and possibly elusive challenges will make themselves known.
 Additionally, we suggest that you empower and challenge your team to come up with new lab productivity solutions.
 Problem-solving is part of being a research scientist; having the same problem recurrently is an issue that needs to be fixed.